DIY Foodie Tour of Galway, Ireland

 Sometimes pub grub hits the spot, and this is particularly true for Caribou, a pub just off Eyre Square tucked away in a side street.

-Burgers are packed with flavour and you can also choose from a good selection of local ales, beers and stout.
-Even the fries are gourmet: you can have them with a truffle sauce if you feel fancy.
+The burgers are packed with flavour, and you can also choose from a good selection of local ales, beers and stout.
+Even the fries are gourmet: You can have them with a truffle sauce if you feel fancy.

 Traditional Irish Food: Salt Restaurant

 This place is definitely off the beaten track: Only the locals seem to know about it.
 Salt Restaurant is above a crystal shop east of Galway town centre and has a buffet-style layout.
 You order your food, pay, and bring it yourself to your table.
 The dishes are seasonal using local produce, so check the menu on the blackboard.
 You’ll find typical home-cooked roast beef, Irish stew, soups, salads, quiches and Irish breakfast.